psychopy/psychopy/docs/source/general/units.rst

 In normalised ('norm') units the window ranges in both x and y from -1 to +1.
 That is, the top right of the window has coordinates (1,1), the bottom left is (-1,-1).
 Note that, in this scheme, setting the height of the stimulus to be 1.0, will make it half the height of the window, not the full height (because the window has a total height of 1:-1 = 2!).
 Also note that specifying the width and height to be equal will not result in a square stimulus if your window is not square - the image will have the same aspect ratio as your window. e.g. on a 1024x768 window the size=(1,0.75) will be square.

-Spatial frequency: cycles /per stimulus/ (so will scale with the size of the stimulus).
+Spatial frequency: cycles **per stimulus** (so will scale with the size of the stimulus).

-requires : No monitor information
+Requires : No monitor information

 Centimeters on screen
 ----------------------